Last updated: March 2026

 This assessment, also known as a Phase 1 Preliminary Risk Assessment, is an essential environmental study conducted to determine whether land is at risk of contamination.
-It identifies potential sources of contamination, evaluates the associated risks, and determines whether further investigation is necessary.
+It identifies possible sources of contamination, evaluates the associated risks, and determines whether a further more comprehensive assessment is necessary.

 A Phase 1 assessment is a non-intrusive study, meaning it does not involve soil or groundwater sampling.
-Instead, this preliminary risk assessment relies on desk study research, site visits, and consultations with regulatory authorities to assess the environmental condition of the land.
+Instead, this preliminary risk assessment relies on a desktop study, site visits, and consultations with regulatory authorities to assess the environmental condition of the land.
 The primary objective is to establish whether the site poses a risk to human health, controlled waters, property, and the wider environment.

 A Phase 1 assessment is typically required in several situations, including:

-A geo-environmental consultant follows a structured approach when conducting a Phase 1 assessment.
+A geo-environmental consultancy follows a structured approach when conducting a Phase 1 assessment.
 The key steps are:

 The desk study involves gathering historical, geological, hydrogeological, and environmental data about the site.
 This includes:

-A qualified geo-environmental consultant conducts a site visit to assess the environmental setting and:
+A qualified geo-environmental expert conducts a site visit to assess the environmental setting and:

 The consultant evaluates the findings from the phase 1 desk study and site walkover to create a Conceptual Site Model to help with further assessment.
 The conceptual site model: